Find out when your material achieves end of waste so you can create new products and know waste controls no longer apply.

 Meet the end of waste test

-If no EU End of Waste Regulation applies to your waste derived product, you need to make an end of waste assessment on the basis of the relevant case law on end of waste.
-The Court of Appeal OSS end of waste test generally represents all the case law requirements for the end of waste test.
+If no EU End of Waste Regulation or quality protocol applies to your waste derived product, you need to carry out an end of waste assessment on the basis of the conditions in article 6(1) and the relevant criteria of article 6(2) of the Waste Framework Directive 2008.
+You must take account of guidance published by the appropriate authority or agency when you decide if a substance or object has ceased to be waste, for the purposes of article 6.

 In England, Wales and Northern Ireland there are several quality protocols available.
 They are voluntary end of waste frameworks for specific wastes and end uses based on the relevant end of waste case law.

 Check if a quality protocol applies to your operation.
-What you’re doing to your waste must meet the requirements set out in the relevant quality protocol to demonstrate end of waste.
+What you are doing to your waste must meet the requirements set out in the relevant quality protocol to demonstrate end of waste.